innocuous-symmetry/mongo-assert/README.md

-# Mongo Assert
+# Mongo Validate

 Stronger, more intuitive type checking and assertions for MongoDB.

-Mongo Assert extends the functionality of Zod, integrated with the MongoDB Node.js driver, to provide a more intuitive and powerful way to validate and assert MongoDB documents.
+Mongo Validate extends the functionality of Zod, integrated with the MongoDB Node.js driver, to provide a more intuitive and powerful way to validate MongoDB documents.

 Some of its features include: